th0th/nextjs-typescript-yarn-workspaces/README.md

 ## Shameless plug

-I am an indie hacker and I am running [WebGazer](https://www.webgazer.io) an uptime monitoring and analytics platform.
+I am an indie hacker and I am running an uptime monitoring  and analytics platform called [WebGazer](https://www.webgazer.io).
 Actually, this repository is the base of what I am using for WebGazer's frontend part.

 ## License